How to Start a House Cleaning Business

 Step 8: Get your Marketing Plan in Place

-Marketing is important not only when starting up the business but also in bringing in new customers.
-Common marketing techniques include setting up a website, Facebook business page, print advertising, hand out business cards, hang flyers, advertising in the local paper, and direct mail advertising.
+Marketing is important not only when starting a business but also in bringing in new customers.
+Common marketing techniques include setting up a website, Facebook business page, print advertising, handing out business cards, door hang flyers, advertising in the local paper, and direct mail advertising.
 Establishing a referral program can also encourage current customers to refer their friends and family, building up a customer base.
-Marketing costs vary depending on the type and volume of marketing performed.

 Step 9: Get Business Insurance

 A house cleaning business will need several types of insurance to ensure the owner is covered financially against lawsuits.

 – General liability insurance helps to protect the business if a customer’s property is damaged or if the customer is injured due to the business’ work or equipment.

 – Commercial property insurance protects the business if its property or equipment is damaged or destroyed in an event like a fire.

 – Commercial auto insurance helps cover the expenses resulting from an accident involving the business’ vehicle.

 – Worker’s compensation insurance can cover expenses like lost wages and medical bills that may result if an employee is ever hurt while working.

-Insurance policy cost will vary depending on factors like the business’ location and the number of employees on staff.
+Your insurance policy cost will vary depending on factors like the business’s location and the number of employees on staff.
 To get the most accurate idea of how much to budget for insurance, request quotes from multiple providers.
 When comparing the quotes, don’t just consider the differences in premiums, but also look at how factors like coverage limits, exclusions, and deductibles compare, too.

 Step 10: Hiring Employees

 In addition to budgeting for labor costs, a business will also need to budget for other expenses that come with hiring staff.
 The business may need to cover paid time off, health insurance contributions, and worker’s comp insurance.

 Related: Hiring your first employee